AdamSmithOrlik/nonspherical-sidm-jeans-model/README.md

 # jeans

-**jeans** is a Python package for computing collisionless dark matter (CDM) and self-interacting dark matter (SIDM) halo profiles used in the paper [_Jeans Model for the Shapes of Self-interacting Dark Matter Halos_](link).

-The jeans package implements the standard jeans model extended beyond spherical symmetry and including baryons.
+**jeans** is a Python package for computing dark matter halo profiles with baryons used in the paper [_Jeans Model for the Shapes of Self-interacting Dark Matter Halos_](link).
+The jeans package can be used to model collisioinless dark matter (CDM) and self-interacting dark matter (SIDM) in one dimension assuming spherical symmetry and two dimensions assuming axisymmetry.

 This package is intended for researchers and students working in astrophysics and cosmology, especially those interested in the structure and dynamics of dark matter halos.

 ## Features

+The jeans model incorporates the effects on the dark matter halo due to the baryon distributions, axis ratios, and adiabatic contraction for a wide range of halo masses.
+Currently the jeans model is implements in one- and two-dimensions, with further work intended to extend two the full three-dimensional model.
+A shortlist of the inputs and outputs of the model are listed below:

-Shortlist of Inputs
+Inputs

 - Matching radius: r1
 - Virial mass: M200